Infrastructure damage hampers flood recovery in Kentucky

 HINDMAN, Ky.
 (AP) — Damage to critical infrastructure and the arrival of more heavy rains hampered efforts Sunday to help Kentucky residents hit by recent massive flooding, Gov. Andy Beshear said.

-As residents in Appalachia tried to slowly piece their lives back together, flash flood warnings were issued for at least three eastern Kentucky counties.
-The National Weather Service said radar indicated up to 3 inches (7.6 centimeters) of rain fell Sunday, with more rain possible.
+As residents in Appalachia tried to slowly piece their lives back together, flash flood warnings were issued for at least eight eastern Kentucky counties.
+The National Weather Service said radar indicated up to 4 inches (10.2 centimeters) of rain fell Sunday in some areas, with more rain possible.

 Beshear said the death toll climbed to 26 on Sunday from last week’s storms, a number he expected to rise significantly and that it could take weeks to find all the victims.